starkware-libs/starknet-staking/docs/spec.md

 ) -> u128
 ```
 #### description <!-- omit from toc -->
-Executes the intent to exit the stake if enough time have passed.
+Executes the intent to exit the stake if enough time has passed.
 Transfers the funds back to the staker.
 Return the amount of tokens transferred back to the staker.
 #### emits <!-- omit from toc -->